enquo/pg_enquo/doc/development.md

 3. Hack away to your heart's content.

-4. To run the test suite, run `cargo pgx test --features pgNN pgNN`
+4. To run the test suite, run `cargo pgrx test --features pgNN pgNN`

-5. To get a running Postgres with your current extension available for use, run `cargo pgx run --features pgNN pgNN`.
+5. To get a running Postgres with your current extension available for use, run `cargo pgrx run --features pgNN pgNN`.
    It'll print the port number that your temporary Postgres instance is listening on.